juncture-digital/essays/docs/getting-started/README.md

 ## Login with Github

-Logging into Github from Juncture authorizes Juncture to interact with your Github repository content from the Juncture Editor tool.
+Logging into Github from Juncture authorizes Juncture to interact with your Github repository content from the editor.
 Note that this is an optional step as Github files may be edited directly in the Github web interface or by using any number of client applications running on your local computer.
-This getting start guide assumes the Juncture Editor is used.
+This getting started guide assumes the Juncture Editor is used.
 The ==video below=={0} shows the basic process for logging into Github from Juncture.

 .ve-media gh:juncture-digital/media/videos/Login.mp4 right